User Types in Wrike

 Can invite guest reviewers (if not restricted by access role)

-If the My Team member permission is disabled all these rights are not applying to the selected user types.
-For example, by default regular users can create and manage spaces, but if the My team member permission is disabled for the Regular User user type all regular users in the account will lose the right to create and manage spaces.
+If the My Team member permission is disabled, all rights listed immediately above are not applied to the selected User types.
+For example, by default Regular Users can create and manage spaces, but if the My team member permission is disabled for the Regular User type, all Regular Users in the account will lose the right to create and manage spaces.